peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.mat4oblique'></a>
 ### (static) MathUtil.mat4oblique(alpha, phi)

-Returns a 4x4 view matrix representing an oblique projection, when used in conjunction with an <a href="MathUtil.md#MathUtil.mat4ortho">orthographic projection</a>.
+Returns a 4x4 view matrix representing an oblique "eye" view, when used in conjunction with an <a href="MathUtil.md#MathUtil.mat4ortho">orthographic projection</a>.

 This method works the same way in right-handed and left-handed